 Nathaniel Browne

-Nathaniel Browne is a man looking for inspiration.
-Nathaniel describes himself as an author, finding titles such as writer or novelist limiting to his creative focus.
-Over the course of the campaign Nathaniel discovers much about himself, his desires and the darkness beyond dreams, experiencing horrors that - while driving him creatively - ultimately leads to his destruction.
+Nathaniel Browne was a man always looking for inspiration.
+Nathaniel described himself as an author, finding titles such as writer or novelist limiting to his creative focus.
+Over the course of the campaign Nathaniel discovered much about himself, his desires and the darkness beyond dreams, experiencing horrors that - while driving him creatively - ultimately leads to his destruction.

 Family

-Nathaniel is an only child, his parents are both deceased.
-His father, a Navy captain was killed when a German shell struck the bridge of his ship during the battle of Jutland, and his mother died (mainly of grief) soon thereafter.
-Nathaniel, his creative urge always at odds with his strict upbringing, misses them less than might be imagined.
+• Nathaniel was an only child, his parents are both deceased.
+His father, a Navy captain was killed when a German shell struck the bridge of his ship during the Battle of Jutland, and his mother died (likely of grief) soon thereafter.
+Nathaniel, his creative urge always at odds with his strict upbringing, missed them less than might be imagined.

 Goals